codefresh-io/docs.codefresh.io/_docs/testing/sonarqube-integration.md

 max-width="50%"
 %}

-Enter a name for your project and click the generate button to obtain a token.
-This token will allow Codefresh to send information to SonarQube.
+## Setting up your sonar-project.properties file

-{% include image.html
+Not all environment variables are currently [automatically defined](https://github.com/SonarSource/sonar-scanner-cli-docker/pull/50) in the SonarScanner.
+Thus, we have to set-up a `sonar-project.properties` file in our root directry.

-lightbox="true"
+Please create the file and add the following values

-file="/images/testing/sonarqube/sonar-instructions.png"
+{% highlight yaml %}
-url="/images/testing/sonarqube/sonar-instructions.png"
+# must be unique in a given SonarQube instance
-alt="SonarQube analysis instructions"
+sonar.projectKey=a unique project key

-max-width="80%"
+# organization name
-%}
+sonar.organization=your organisation name

-Then you can select the type of your project and SonarQube will present to you the exact commands you need to run in order to perform the analysis.
-Press the Copy button to copy them in your clipboard.
-We will use these commands later in the Codefresh Configuration.
+{% endhighlight %}

-## Running an analysis from Codefresh (built-in predefined steps)
+The file is needed to run the SonarQube plugin.

-If you are using the predefined Codefresh pipeline you just need to enter the SonarQube steps in your unit test stage.
+## Running an analysis from the Codefresh Plugin

-Assuming that your project has already a Dockerfile that uses Maven to compile code, all you need to do is copy-paste the SonarQube commands into the Unit tests stage in Codefresh
+If you are using the predefined Codefresh pipeline you just need to look-up SonarQube under `STEPS` and you will find the custom plugin.

 {% include image.html
 lightbox="true"